Golden Age Weaponsmiths PTF III “Osprey” class Patrol Boat:

 Displacement: 80 tons standard and 105 tons fully loaded

-Cargo: 2 tons (1.81 metric tons) of nonessential equipment and supplies.
+Cargo: Can carry 2 tons (1.81 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
 Most of the vessel's spaces are taken up by extra ammo, armor, troops, weapons, and engines.

 Power System: Conventional, Twin Diesel (4000 hp each)